samwaugh/MMM-BME680/README.md

 - Temperature: -40-85°C.
 - Air quality: measure of breath Volitile Organic Compounds (b-VOC) noting a +/-15% sensor-to-sensor variation.

 Bosch provide propriety code for converting to the Index for Air Quality (IAQ), which requires licencing of their software.
-This project attempts to callibrate the sensor using [thstielow's](https://github.com/thstielow/raspi-bme680-iaq) reverse engineering of the indoor air quality (IAQ) calculations.
+This project attempts to callibrate the sensor using [thstielow's](https://github.com/thstielow/raspi-bme680-iaq) reverse engineering of the IAQ calculations.
 This provides an estimate of b-VOC, which should be sufficient as an indication of indoor air quality.
 (No responsibility is taken for anyone relying on this in dangerous environments, obviously.)